 Allied health professional An allied health professional is a non-medical health professional such as a psychologist, speech pathologist, or physiotherapist.
 They are not a medical practitioner.
 They must be appropriately qualified and accredited at tertiary level, including registration as needed in order to provide public or private practice.
-An allied health professional may provide evidence under Part 4.3 of the
+An allied health professional may provide evidence under Part 4.3 of the state school which the student is qualified to enrol).

-Guidelines in certain circumstances.
-A state school that offers tuition at the student's level (i.e. the year or grade for
+Guidelines in certain circumstances.AppropriateA state school that offers tuition at the student's level (i.e. the year or grade for